The Three Sons

 The sons watched their father fade away down the road.

-As soon as he was out of sight, they ran into the tool shed, grabbed a spade and raced to the field.
+As soon as he was out of sight, they ran into the tool shed.
+Each son grabbed a spade and raced to the field.

 There they each began to dig the ground.
 They each dug a meter-deep hole in about fifteen minutes.
-Finding nothing in their first holes, they dug up adjacent spots . . .
+Finding nothing, they dug holes in adjacent spots . . .

 . . . . . . . .